FrimJo/react-take-off/README.md

 You will also see any lint errors in the console.

 ### Deploy build localy
 To test service worker, we need to run build using https.
 To do this, generate certificate using [mkcert](https://github.com/FiloSottile/mkcert).
 Following their instructions on [GitHub](https://github.com/FiloSottile/mkcert).

 When you have installed `mkcert` run below command to generate certificats which will be used when serving over HTTPS:

 ```
 # Create rootCA-key.pem and rootCA.pem in your user folder and register them with your system
 mkcert -install # Can be ran anywhere

 # Generates local SSL certificates localhost-key.pem and localhost.pem to use when localy serving over HTTPS
 mkcert localhost # Generated pem-files needs to be placed in root folder of project
 ```

-### `yarn build`
+## Using project as SPA

 Add `serve` as global module.

 ```
 # Add serve to your global modules
 yarn global add serve
 ```
-Build project and servit over HTTPS using `serve`
+Build project and serve it over HTTP using `serve`
 ```
 # Build project
-yarn build
+yarn export # Builds and export project to `out` dir

-# Start webserver using our generated certificate on port 3001
+# Start webserver using HTTPS and our generated certificate on port 3001
-serve -s build --ssl-cert localhost.pem --ssl-key localhost-key.pem
+serve -s out --ssl-cert localhost.pem --ssl-key localhost-key.pem

+# Start webserver using HTTP on port 3001
+serve -s out
 ```

 ### `yarn test`